-Mortgages: Halifax joins rivals in cutting rates on mortgages
+Halifax joins rivals in cutting mortgage rates

 - Published